vedph/cadmus-migration-v2/README.md

 Tools for migrating (importing/exporting) Cadmus data.
 Export tools also include "preview", i.e. a human-friendly, highly customizable output for each Cadmus object, to be integrated in the editor itself.

+👉 This is the second generation of Cadmus migration components.
+For compatibility reasons, the previous generation can be still be reached at its [original repository](https://github.com/vedph/cadmus-migration).
+Cadmus API from major version 11 and UI from major version 13 have been updated to this new version.

 👀 [Cadmus Page](https://myrmex.github.io/overview/cadmus/)

 Main projects: